Anas1005/cohort-notes/README.md

 3. **SEO Optimization:** Initial HTML fetched on request often lacks meaningful content, impacting search engine optimization (SEO) efforts.

-4. **Waterfalling Problem:** React applications may suffer from the waterfalling problem, where the dependence of one request on previous requests can lead to inefficient loading times.
+4. **Waterfalling Problem:** React applications may suffer from the waterfalling problem, where a request cannot be initiated until the repsonse of previous request is served which leads to inefficient loading times.

 ## Next.js Offerings